loloof64/ChessExercisesManager/README.md

 * bookshelf by Adib Sulthon
 * saw by Skyclick
-* download from Pixel Perfect
+* download by Pixel Perfect
-* logout from dmitri13
+* logout by dmitri13
+* gobackarrow by FreePik